seinecle/DataStorm2015/public_html/keynote.md

 ## The emergence of dataviz
 Something happened around 2008 and 2009, so around 6 years ago, which changed this statu quo:
-- a number of javascript charting and drawing libraries were released: RaphaelJS (08/08/08), the Javascript Infovis Toolkit (2009), Protovis (2009), ProcessingJS (2010), D3 (2011).
+A number of javascript charting and drawing libraries were released: RaphaelJS (08/08/08), the Javascript Infovis Toolkit (2009), Protovis (2009), ProcessingJS (2010), D3 (2011).
 Together with the take off of mobiles phones without the Flash and Java plugins, the decreasing popularity of the Java plugin even on desktop browsers, you see in 3 years a large technological shift: unification of visualization frameworks on the web using javascript.
 The web becomes increasingly a platform in itself (more popular than releasing desktop software), with the release of Google Chrome in 2008 - Javascript and CSS become much less broken than when Internet Explorer was dominant.
 For what impact?

 It shuffled the cards: with Java came a very rigid way to conceive interfaces: windows, menus and even the fonts had a Java look and feel in the browser.
 In Flash, you had a strong history of interaction and feel for design, but you could use Flash without coding, so that Flash designs could remain pretty much disconnected from the datasets they represented.
-All that became thrown into the melting pot of Javascript where everybody had to unlearn their framework and learn on a virgin land. "dataviz" emerged outside of these 4 fields, it was not the natural offspring of one of the 4 I mentioned.
+All that became thrown into the melting pot of Javascript where everybody had to unlearn their framework and learn on a virgin land.

+Data visualization was not the natural offspring of one of the 4 fields I mentioned, it emerged outside of them.
 It caused many newcomers to try their hands at these new tools, free from the habits and of the 4 fields we have seen.
-These newcomers who created dataviz had a different way to look at things.
+These newcomers who created dataviz had a different way to look at things, a different tooling, and different ways to function as a group.
 This community is remarkable in several aspects:

 ###1.
 Individuals possessing a mix of skills:
 For the preparation of the data (Python or R skills), skills in javascript and other scripting language for visual design (ActionScript, Processing), a knowledge of the rules of design and a feel for esthetics, and creativity.
 That is what you need to create this:
 <p align="center"><img src="img/formatted/mta.jpg"/></p>
 (live url: http://www.mta.me)
+(by Alexander Chen, a Creative Director at Google Creative Lab)

 ###2.
 Twitter based communication around the "dataviz" hashtag
 In this community, people evaluate each other's works, shared their latest realization chat about past and upcoming conferences but more importantly exhchange info about new frameworks and resources.